MicrosoftDocs/CortanaSkillsKit/docs/skills/test-debug.md

 #### Azure Web Apps

 * [Remote debugging Azure Web Apps](https://docs.microsoft.com/azure/app-service-web/web-sites-dotnet-troubleshoot-visual-studio#a-nameremotedebugaremote-debugging-web-apps)
-  * After enabling remote debugging, simply invoke your Cortana Skill and Cortana stops at your breakpoint as you walk through your code.
+  * After enabling remote debugging, simply invoke your Cortana skill and Cortana stops at your breakpoint as you walk through your code.
 Cortana is likely to timeout on your request, but you are still able to step through your code and look for issues.

 * [Best practices and troubleshooting guide for node applications on Azure Web Apps](https://docs.microsoft.com/azure/app-service-web/app-service-web-nodejs-best-practices-and-troubleshoot-guide)
 * [Troubleshoot slow web app performance issues in Azure App Service](https://docs.microsoft.com/azure/app-service-web/app-service-web-troubleshoot-performance-degradation)